It’s 2018 and Edgeless Borderless Bezel-less Notch-Wielding Smartphones are here to stay!

 Tech Specs: 5.2″ IPS 1920×1080, MediaTek MTK6753 Octa-Core CPU, 3GB RAM, 16GB Storage, Quick-charge 2100mAh, 167 grams, Android 6 with Full UK network support.

-The S7 (soon to be released) is the upcoming flagship model from Elephone which also features a bezel-free display similar to the S3.
+The S7 is the flagship model from Elephone which also features a bezel-free display similar to the S3.
 The specifications available so far are quite limited but we do know that Elephone have said it will feature the top of the range MediaTek Helio X20 CPU that can compete against current flagship phones.

 On a personal note I’m very happy to see that the Elephone S7 will be released with a front-facing fingerprint sensor.
 For someone who’s phone spends most of the day flat on a desk, rear fingerprint sensors aren’t very practical.

 According to our source, Elephone will be releasing two versions of the S7: a light & a Pro version.
 The light version is expected to drop some of the high-end specs and come in at a lower the price.
 I’ll update this with more details on the Elephone S7 soon.

 ZTE Nubia – My Prague Elite

 It’s great to see Nubia back again with another bezel-free offering after they massively impressed us with the edge-less Nubia Z9 (below).
 Nubia’s latest offering, the ‘My Prague’ smartphone has a full HD AMOLED screen measuring in with a whopping 424 PPI.
 The screen doesn’t quite curve all the way around the phone but it’s pretty close and makes the My Prague stunning to look at.

 If you’re looking for an Android iPhone alternative then the My Prague is definitely worth checking out.
 The elite version comes with 32GB storage but both versions have an SD card slot allowing up to an extra 128GB memory card.